 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.

 You are under no statutory or contractual obligation to provide data to Second Home during the recruitment process.
 However, if you do not provide the information, we may not be able to process your application properly or at all.

 Stunning workspace and cultural venue in the heart of East London's creative cluster.

-Studio, Roaming, Community, Charity and Resident memberships available.
+Studio, Roaming, Community and Charity memberships available.

 Magical workspace and poetry bookshop in a building with an impeccable cultural heritage.

 Iconic workspace and innovation lab in the heart of leafy Clerkenwell Green.

 Light-filled workspace and wellness hub in a 19th century market building on Lisbon's waterfront.